EvilPlankton/data-leaf/README.md

   - Duplicate & Edit Leaf definitions for quick customization
   - The Data Leaf URL contains only the domain name and ID of the Leaf definition

-The Data Leaf project was created to enhance the process of sharing data between analysts with SQL expertise and folks interested in reports and dashboards, such as those in Senior Management, Finance or HR departments.

-Manual steps in the typical report-request process can be removed, and turn-around time for the report request can be considerably reduced and, in many cases, eliminated.

-### Version
-0.5.0

 ### Tech

 Data Leaf uses a number of open source projects to work properly: